 Figure 2 presents the results of the risk of bias of the studies using the Funnel Plot, showing the calculation of the Effect Size (Magnitude of the difference) using Cohen's Test (d).
 Precision (sample size) was determined indirectly by the inverse of the standard error (1/Standard Error).
-This graph had a symmetrical behavior, not suggesting a significant risk of bias, both among studies with small sample sizes (lower precision) that are shown at the bottom of the graph and in studies with large sample sizes that are shown at the top.
+This graph had a symmetrical behavior, not suggesting a significant risk of bias, both among studies with small sample sizes (lower precision) that are shown at the base of the graph and in studies with large sample sizes that are presented at the top.

 Figure 2.
-The symmetrical funnel plot does not suggest a risk of bias among the studies with small sample sizes that are shown at the bottom of the graph.
-Studies with high confidence and high recommendation are shown above the graph (n=07 studies).
+The symmetrical funnel plot suggests no risk of bias among the studies with small sample sizes that are shown at the bottom of the graph.
+High confidence and high recommendation studies are shown above the graph (n=07 studies).